Skip to main content

 Rarely does a child fall into one single category, meaning that it is crucial to also look at the way that individual characteristics, such as gender, interact with others such as wealth as the next figure does.

 In Eastern and South-eastern Asia on the other hand, the dots are heading upwards from the grey line because gender gaps are at the expense of the poorest boys.
-By tertiary education level, the richest girls are only around 35% more likely to attend than their male peers, but the poorest girls are 50% more likely.
+By tertiary education level, the richest girls’ attendance is around 30% higher than their male peers, but the poorest girls’ attendance is 40% higher.

 Among the poorest, gender gaps grow as girls move through the education system.